 Sandridge village lies within the Green Belt.
 The Green Belt settlement boundary for Sandridge village is shown on the map below.
-Within this boundary, smallscale (defined as development consisting of less than 10 dwellings over the plan period) infilling and redevelopment for residential use, related community facilities and services, or small start-up businesses will be permitted in accordance with the local development plan, providing that such development meets or provides facilities that support the village community or its visitors.
+Within this boundary, small-scale (defined as development consisting of less than 10 dwellings over the plan period) infilling and redevelopment for residential use, related community facilities and services, or small start-up businesses will be permitted in accordance with the local development plan, providing that such development provides facilities that support the village community or its visitors.
 In addition, re-siting of existing industry or business will be encouraged where this releases land for use as affordable housing to meet local needs.

 The acceptability of small-scale infilling and redevelopment will be judged against the following criteria:

 - 1. The land has been previously developed or is part of the curtilage of an existing property. - 2.
 The site represents infill, defined as a gap in an otherwise continuously built up road frontage.
 Any such development shall preserve the openness of, and not conflict with the purposes of including land within the Green Belt.
 Gaps may not be filled where they form an intrinsically important feature that contributes to the environmental character of the village. - 3.
 The development reflects the existing character of the settlement (with reference to any Conservation Area statement). - 4.
-The area has been identified within this Neighbourhood Plan as suitable for small-scale development for affordable housing or small-scale business development.
+The area has been identified within this Neighbourhood Plan as suitable for small-scale development for affordable housing or small-scale business development. - 5.
+The development does not have a material negative impact on any heritage asset.

+- 5.9 The NPPF paragraph 145 e) & f) states that the construction of new buildings is inappropriate within the Green Belt, except 'limited infilling within villages, and limited affordable housing for local community needs under policies set out in the development plan'. - 5.10 Within the Local Plan (Policy 2 Settlement Strategy) it states that '... development will not normally be permitted except: - a) the local housing needs; - b) local facilities and service needs of the settlement in which the development is proposed.

+Development must not detract from the character and setting of these settlements within the Green Belt.'

-- 5.9 The NPPF paragraph 145 e) & f) states that the construction of new buildings is inappropriate within the Green Belt, except 'limited infilling within villages, and limited affordable housing for local community needs under policies set out in the development plan'. - 5.10 Within the emerging Local Plan, Policy S1 Development Strategy and Metropolitan Green Belt states that Green Belt Settlements are '...the more sizable settlements in locations that make an important contribution to Green Belt functions.
-Development will be limited to small scale infilling and redevelopment of previously developed land that reflects the Green Belt context and open character of the area.' - 5.11 Within the emerging Local Plan, Policy S2 Development Strategy states that 'The (exceptional circumstances) required for Green Belt release for development only exist in Broad Locations set out in Policy S6...' - 5.12 Sandridge village lies within the Green Belt and so in order to ensure that new development constitutes infilling, the settlement boundary of the village has been defined in this Plan. - 5.13 Based upon this information, the Parish Council has reviewed the boundaries of the village and prepared the map (Figure 2).
+- 5.11 The Local Plan (Policy 1 Metropolitan Green Belt) confirms that permission will not be given for development other than very special circumstances or for purposes other than that required for specific, stated activities. - 5.12 Sandridge village lies within the Green Belt and so in order to ensure that new development constitutes infilling, the settlement boundary of the village has been defined in this Plan. - 5.13 Based upon this information, the Parish Council has reviewed the boundaries of the village and prepared the map (Figure 2).